kubevault/prometheus-exporter/docs/guides/policy-management/overview.md

 read-only-policy               Success   15s
 ```

-Check whether the policy is created in the Vault.
-To resolve the naming conflict,name of policy in Vault will follow this format: `k8s.{clusterName or -}.{metadata.namespace}.{metadata.name}`.
+Check whether the policy is created in the Vault server.
+To resolve the naming conflict, name of policy in Vault will follow this format: `k8s.{clusterName}.{metadata.namespace}.{metadata.name}`.
 In this case, it is `k8s.-.demo.read-only-policy`.

 > Don't have Vault CLI?
 Enable Vault CLI from [here](/docs/guides/vault-server/vault-server.md#enable-vault-cli).